Skip to main content

 Cutter Numbers for Geographic AREAS – Cutter numbers for administrative divisions, geographic regions and cities can be found in Geographic Cutters (Washington, D.C.: Library of Congress, 1988) or by doing a guided keyword search for the the name of the place or region as a geographic subject heading in the Library of Congress Catalog.
 If the area appears to have no cutter, contact the Library of Congress’ Geography & Map Division.

-Geographic Subject Headings – Subject headings for geographic entities can be searched in the Library of Congress Authorities List.
+Geographic Subject Headings – Subject headings for geographic entities can be searched in the Library of Congress Authorities List and the Library of Congress Linked Data Service.

 Canadian tools and tips from ACMLA.